you-n-g/simplegpt.nvim/README.md

     - [x] Ask inline questions(continue writing)

 - Bugs
+  - [ ] Replace only affect one line.

 - More features that may be added in the long future
   - Automatically ask questions based on the current context(Currently we have to manually select and ask the question)